New Jersey Devils: 1993–2000: A Championship franchise

-The Devils missed the playoffs by two points the following season, with a 37–33–12 record.
-They were beaten by the Tampa Bay Lightning for the last playoff spot in the East on the last day of the season, after a 5–2 loss to the Ottawa Senators in the regular season finale.
+The Devils missed the playoffs by two points the following season, with a 37–33–12 record and finishing twelfth overall in the league.
+While they finished with more points than all but three teams in the Western Conference, they were beaten by the Tampa Bay Lightning for the eighth and final playoff spot in the East after a 5–2 loss to the Ottawa Senators on the last day of the regular season.
 It marked the first time in 26 years that a defending Cup champion failed to reach the playoffs.
-For the remainder of the decade, the Devils won at least 45 games every season, but were unable to make a deep playoff run.
-Despite posting 104 points in the 1996–97 season and 107 in 1997–98, they were ousted by the Rangers four games to one in the Conference Semifinals of the 1997 playoffs and in the Conference Quarterfinals by the Senators four games to two a year later.
+For the remainder of the decade the Devils won the Atlantic Division and finished as the first overall team in the Eastern Conference all three seasons, but were unable to make a deep playoff run.
+Despite posting 104 points in the 1996–97 season and 107 in 1997–98, they were ousted by the Rangers 4–1 in the conference semifinals of the 1997 playoffs and in the conference quarterfinals by the Senators four games to two in 1998 playoffs.
 Lemaire resigned after that season and was replaced by assistant coach Robbie Ftorek.
-However, the next season ended as the previous one, with a Conference Quarterfinals' loss, this time to the Pittsburgh Penguins in seven games.
+However, the next season ended as the previous one, with a conference quarterfinals' loss, this time to the Pittsburgh Penguins in seven games.

 Late in the 1999–2000 season, Lamoriello made the decision to fire Ftorek and replace him with assistant coach Larry Robinson, which the New York Posts Mark Everson described as "pure panic" at the prospect of another early-round playoff elimination.
 The Devils were in position to reach the playoffs, but Lamoriello reacted to a stretch of 17 games in which the team went 5–10–2.
-New Jersey followed the move by defeating the Florida Panthers, the Toronto Maple Leafs and the Philadelphia Flyers during the postseason to make the finals.
-In the finals, the Devils reached the top again, defeating the defending champion Dallas Stars in six games to win the Stanley Cup for the second time.
+New Jersey followed the move by defeating the Florida Panthers, the Toronto Maple Leafs and the Philadelphia Flyers during the postseason to make the 2000 Stanley Cup Final.
+In the Stanley Cup Final, the Devils reached the top again, defeating the defending champion Dallas Stars in six games to win the Stanley Cup for the second time.
 Veterans such as Stevens, Holik, Niedermayer, Daneyko, and Brodeur were joined by new players acquired in the intervening five years, including Patrik Elias, Petr Sykora, Jason Arnott, Alexander Mogilny and Calder Trophy recipient Scott Gomez.
-The Devils' second championship run included a come-from-behind victory in the Conference Finals.
-They trailed the Flyers three games to one, but rebounded to win three-straight games and the series.
-This was the first time in NHL Conference Finals history that a 3–1 series deficit was surmounted.
+The Devils' second championship run included a come-from-behind victory in the conference finals.
+They trailed the Flyers three games to one, but rebounded to win three straight games and the series.
+This was the first time in conference finals history that a 3–1 series deficit was erased.
 This series featured a hit that captain Scott Stevens laid on Flyers center Eric Lindros in the seventh game, which effectively ended Lindros' career in Philadelphia.
-Stevens was named the winner of the Conn Smythe Trophy, as the Devils clinched the Stanley Cup on Arnott's goal in double-overtime of Game 6 in Dallas.
+Stevens was named the winner of the Conn Smythe Trophy, as the Devils clinched the Stanley Cup on Arnott's goal in double-overtime of game 6 in Dallas.